ahrimhan/ahrimhan.github.io/_pages/datascience.md

 * What reviews do not customers trust? (e.g., reviews full of compliments, highly rating scores with a few reviews, short comments written for the free food, etc.)
 * What reviews do customers trust? (e.g., highly ranked in the search, rating scores over 4, many well-organized menu photos, many high-resolution food photos, many reviews from elite members, etc.)

-I am also interested in ``software defect prediction``, ``fraud news detection``, and challenges using ``Kaggle data set``.
+I am also interested in ``software defect prediction``, ``fraud news detection``, or challenges using ``Kaggle dataset``.
 I will keep in finding more interesting projects and choose the final project after receiving comments from mentors during the program.

 ## 4. Reason for the Insight Data Science Fellows Program <a name="reasoninsight"></a>